HidroGaming/nebulahub/README.md

 # Nebula Hub
-A simple script loader/script hub for different roblox games
+A simple script loader/script hub for different Roblox games

+If a script doesn't work then open an issue.

 ### Script:
 ```lua